StrangeRanger/Mewdeko-BashScript/README.md

 ## Getting Started

-### Downloading linuxAIO.sh
+### Downloading linuxAIO

-The only script that needs to be manually downloaded to your system is `linuxAIO.sh`.
+The only script that needs to be manually downloaded to your system is `linuxAIO`.
 To do this, execute the following set of commands:

-`curl -O https://raw.githubusercontent.com/StrangeRanger/Mewdeko-BashScript/main/linuxAIO.sh && sudo chmod +x linuxAIO.sh`
+`curl -O https://raw.githubusercontent.com/StrangeRanger/Mewdeko-BashScript/main/linuxAIO && sudo chmod +x linuxAIO`

 ### Usage

-To use the installer, execute the following command: `./linuxAIO.sh`
+To use the installer, execute the following command: `./linuxAIO`

 If the following command was successfully executed, a menu with the following options (or something very similar) should be displayed: